 Eat Crepes in Hampstead & Stroll On The Heath

 One of my favorite things about London is how green it is.
 There are so many incredible parks to explore and I don’t think they’re limited to just warm weather.
 In fact, I almost prefer to do a bit of exploring in the cold weather months.
 Hampstead Heath is a place that I’ve only been a handful of times, but it’s beautiful, and well worth a bit of exploring.
 Treat yourself to a delicious crepe on the Hampstead High Street and then walk over to the Heath and take in a view of London.
 I managed to get up there around dusk and it was absolutely stunning.
-There were some people, but not very many.
 Take a thermos to tea with you, or opt for a post-walk hot chocolate.
 It’s the little things that make these cold days enjoyable, and I think this one is a must.

 This is by no means a conclusive list; in fact, I’m always on the hunt for inexpensive things to do in London.
 It can definitely be an expensive city, but if you look hard enough, there is plenty of fun to be had that is a little easier on the old purse strings!